sugardayfox/festive-zucchini/src/pages/docs/index.md

 title: Welcome to Libris
 seo:
   title: Get Started on Your GrowthWIP Journey
-  description: This is the documentation page
+  description: >-
+    This is your hub to think and act on your growth plans.
+If you're a freelancer, maker or creator.
   extra:
     - name: 'og:type'
       value: website